-.1 The use of VAV is preferred for the design.
+- .1 The use of VAV is preferred for the design.
 Alternative designs providing increased energy performance will be considered.
-Gain acceptance from the Manager, Mechanical Design, DEC during schematic design.
+Gain acceptance from the Manager, Mechanical Design, DEC during schematic design. - .2 This section is to be used in conjunction with the "Vivarium" standards. - .3 All design spaces must meet all related code requirements.